 Some beekeepers have other objectives for their honeybee colonies such as:

-In order to attain the desired results, be it honey production, pollination services, or other goals, the beekeeper needs a plan.
+To attain desired results, be it honey production, pollination services, or other goals, the beekeeper needs a plan.
 The fundamental elements that drive the plan are:

-- Beekeeping techniques to manipulate the colony.
+- 3. Beekeeping techniques to manipulate the colony.
 There are a number of basic beekeeping techniques that are used to ensure good colony health, and to maximize colony strength at the desired times.
-Management techniques do vary somewhat, and are fined tuned to the conditions in particular regions.
+Management techniques do vary somewhat, and are fine-tuned to the conditions in particular regions.

 Beekeeping Tools and Equipment